 Road Rage Statistics by State

-16) Mississippi is the state with the worst drivers in 2018.
+16) Mississippi is the state with the worst drivers.

 17) However, South Carolina has the highest number of deaths per 100 million vehicles miles traveled.